apeterson91/website/content/post/concentration_parameter_three/concentration_parameter_three.md

 If we look at the data analysis in each paper, we find that Rodriguez et al.  uses informative priors, as Ishwaran and Zarepour discussed, while Zuanetti keeps $\alpha=\beta =1$:

-> Finally, we set $\alpha,\beta \sim \text{G}(3,3)$ a priori, implying that $E[\alpha] = E[\beta] = 1 ( a common choice in the literature) and $P(\alpha >3) = P(\beta >3) \approx 0.006$ - Rodriguez et al.
+> Finally, we set $\alpha,\beta \sim \text{G}(3,3)$ a priori, implying that $E[\alpha] = E[\beta] = 1$ ( a common choice in the literature) and $P(\alpha >3) = P(\beta >3) \approx 0.006$ - Rodriguez et al.

 I don't know about you, but all of this reading left me with a lot of questions.
 For example, in the Zuanetti et al. paper, they discuss how sampling for $\alpha$ and $\beta$ can be implemented for their model, but they don't do it themselves, so they leave their concentration parameters fixed at 1.
 In the Rodriguez et al. paper, they set a fairly informative prior on $\alpha$, $\beta$, in their data application without any justification beyond saying that the mean is a common choice in the literature.
-After working through the DP as we have and seeing the tendency of $\alpha$ to collapse, I can't help but wonder if the authors here make $\alpha, \beta$ fixed, or given an informative prior, in order to "sweep the numerical issue" under the table so they don't have to explain it.
-I'm also surprised that reviewers did not ask them to justify the use of these priors in either substantive or computational terms in their articles.
+After working through the DP as we have and seeing the tendency of $\alpha$ to collapse, I can't help but wonder if the authors here assign $\alpha, \beta$ an informative prior, or simply keep it fixed, in order to "sweep the numerical issue" under the table so they don't have to explain it.
+I'm also surprised that reviewers did not ask them to justify the use of these priors in either substantive or computational terms.

+I'm obviously a bit perplexed, but other readers may think that this isn't unreasonable.
+I'll leave you to draw your own conclusions.
-Alright, after that foray into literature spanning over 40 years, I think it's time we take a step back, think about what we learned to take away from all of this.
+For now, I think it's time we take a step back, think about what we learned to take away from all of this.

 ## Lessons Learned in the Process of Learning about the Dirichlet Process